dualsky/keybrd/doc/keybrd_library_developer_guide.md

 * **m_** classes for mouse

 The prefix is followed by a class name proper, which is CamelCase starting with a capital.

+Names of inherited classes start with the base class name e.g.
+	l_Code
+	   |
+	l_Code_Layer
+Underscores delineate class inheritance levels.
+This convention leads to class names that convey information about the classes inheritance.
+For classes with multiple inheritance, name class as if it where a base class.

 ## Diagrams
 ### Keybrd Library Common Classes